 Enjoy a visit to idyllic Friday Island, home of Kazu Pearls.
-Learn about the cultivation, seeding and harvesting of the oyster before a seafood lunch overlooking pristine turquoise waters.
+Learn about the cultivation, seeding and harvesting of the oyster whilst overlooking pristine turquoise waters.

-Arrive in Cairns today by 1pm and meet your friendly and professional touring crew.
-We then begin our journey north with a scenic drive along the Captain Cook Highway to Port Douglas.
-Enjoy a brief tour of this famous tropical village before checking in to the newly transformed Sheraton Grand Mirage Resort for our overnight stay.
-Fresh from a $43 million makeover, this iconic resort is once again the premier accommodation choice in Port Douglas.
-(D)
+Today you will be greeted by our friendly and professional Tour Directors before we begin our journey north with a scenic drive along the Captain Cook Highway to Port Douglas.
+Enjoy a brief tour of this famous tropical village before checking into the premier accommodation choice in Port Douglas - the Sheraton Grand Mirage Resort for our overnight stay.

-This morning we continue our journey north and visit the award-winning Mossman Gorge Centre.
+This morning we continue our journey north and visit the award-winning Mossman Gorge Centre in the Daintree National Park.
 Here we enjoy the Dreamtime Gorge Walk, which begins with a traditional smoking ceremony to cleanse and ward off bad spirits.
 Setting off on the walk, we'll be accompanied by experienced Indigenous guides who'll demonstrate traditional plant use, identify bush food sources and provide an enchanting narrative of the rainforest.
-At the end of the walk we’ll enjoy traditional bush tea and damper.
+At the end of the walk enjoy traditional bush tea and damper.

-This afternoon we venture into the World Heritage Listed Daintree, the oldest and most biologically diverse rainforest in the world.
+We then venture further into the World Heritage Listed Daintree, the oldest and most biologically diverse rainforest in the world.
 First up, we enjoy an informative cruise on the Daintree River before an exclusive guided tour at Cooper Creek Wilderness.
 Situated directly below Thornton Peak, the epicentre of refugial significance in the Daintree, Cooper Creek is home to pristine old growth rainforest and extraordinary fan palm galleries.
-Here, we'll take a guided tour along the forest floor with expert, inhabitant guides; an exclusive experience that's far removed from other mass tourism offerings in the area.
+Here we'll take a guided tour along the forest floor with expert, inhabitant guides; an exclusive experience that's far removed from other mass tourism offerings in the area.

 Late this afternoon we arrive at the Heritage Lodge and Spa for our overnight stay.
-(B,L,D)
+Meals: B.L.D

 This afternoon we pass through Nifold Plain, an open savannah characterised by thousands of magnetic termite mounds.
-We then continue through to Lotusbird Lodge, beautifully located on the edge of a tranquil billabong.
-Enjoy an exclusive 2-night stay to discover the area.
-(B,L,D)
+We then continue through to Lotus Bird Lodge, beautifully located on the edge of a tranquil billabong.
+Enjoy an exclusive two night stay to discover the area.
+Meals: B.L.D

 Today enjoy a breathtaking helicopter flight over Rinyirru (Lakefield).
 Board our exclusively chartered Bell Jet Ranger and fly over swamps, plains and forests before following the Kennedy River to Princess Charlotte Bay.
 You’ll spot crocodiles, pigs, cattle and all sorts of other wildlife on this mesmerising flight.
 It really is the only way to get a true appreciation of the area and adds a great perspective of Cape York Peninsula.

-After lunch there's time for a walk around the lodge's billabong or some birdwatching.
+After lunch there's time for a walk around the lodge's billabong or some bird watching.
 Alternatively, enjoy some free time to yourself and soak up the atmosphere of Cape York from this tranquil location.
-(B,L,D)
+Meals: B.L.D

-Today we farewell Lotusbird Lodge and make our way north along the Peninsula Development Road.
-Pass through Coen before arriving at Archer River roadhouse for lunch.
-We then continue to Weipa, arriving mid-afternoon to check-in to the Albatross Bay Resort.
-(B,L,D)
+Today we farewell Lotus Bird Lodge and make our way north along the Peninsula Development Road.
+Pass through Coen before arriving at Archer River Roadhouse for lunch.
+We then continue on to Weipa, arriving mid-afternoon to check in to the Albatross Bay Resort.
+Meals: B.L.D

 This afternoon we depart Weipa and make our way towards Moreton Telegraph Station.
-We’ll pass Batavia downs before heading north along the Telegraph Track, arriving at Moreton mid-afternoon.
+We pass by Batavia Downs before heading north along the Telegraph Track, arriving at Moreton mid-afternoon.
 Situated on the banks of the Wenlock River, Moreton served as a repeater station for the Overland Telegraph Line established in the 1880's.
 The last Morse telegram code was sent from Brisbane to Thursday Island on the 24th June 1964, yet the line remained in use until 1987 as the local telephone line.

 Upon our arrival at Moreton we’ll check in to our exclusive wilderness lodge for two nights to relax and explore the local area.
 Our newly refurbished rooms feature ensuite bathrooms, quality furnishings and air-conditioning.
-(B,L,D)
+Meals: B.L.D

-AWC is responsible for delivering land management and science programs across Piccaninny, and this morning we’ll chat to some of the sanctuary’s managers to get an insight into how AWC is securing the future for Cape York wildlife.
-We then return to Moreton for lunch, followed by a free afternoon.
-Alternatively, join our guides for an interpretive walk along the Wenlock River, which contains the highest diversity of freshwater fish of all Australian rivers.
-Species include the Freshwater Sawfish, Speartooth Shark, and more common fish like the Sooty Grunter and Barramundi.
-(B,L,D)
+Today, join our guides for some interpretive walks around the station and along the Wenlock River, which contains the highest diversity of freshwater fish of all Australian rivers.
+Species include the Freshwater Sawfish, Spear tooth Shark and more common fish like the Sooty Grunter and Barramundi.

-Today our journey continues north along the Telegraph Track, which passes through some wild and rugged countryside.
-However, as some sections of the track are impassable we’ll mainly be travelling on the northern and southern bypass roads on our journey north from Moreton.
-This afternoon, enjoy a visit to Fruit Bat Falls for a swim in the crystal-clear water of Eliot Creek, followed by a picnic lunch.
-We then continue north and cross the Jardine River by vehicular ferry, arriving at Punsand Bay late afternoon.
-This idyllic beachfront lodge is located between Bamaga and ‘the tip’ and is the perfect base from which to explore the area.
-Enjoy the next two nights in brand new spacious cabins with ensuite bathrooms.
-(B,L,D)
+Today our journey continues north along the Telegraph Track, passing through some wild and rugged countryside.
+However, as some sections of the track are impassable we'll mainly be travelling on the northern and southern bypass roads on our journey north from Moreton.

 Today we venture to the northernmost point on the Australian Mainland, a Cape traveller’s ultimate destination.
 The walking track commences at Pajinka and requires a good level of fitness, but is well worth the effort!
 Get your picture taken next to the iconic signpost and soak up the views of the Torres Strait as your guide fills you in on the history of the area.

-This afternoon we visit Somerset, once the home of Frank Jardine and the official government residence on the Cape protected by British Marines.
-After a BBQ lunch, we return to Punsand Bay where the rest of the day can be spent at your leisure.
-Tonight, enjoy a performance by the Seisia Kayin Thithuil Dance Group.
-(B,L,D)
+This afternoon we visit Somerset, once the home of Frank Jardine and the official government residence on the Cape, protected by British Marines.
+After a BBQ lunch we return to the hotel where the rest of the day can be spent at your leisure.
+Tonight enjoy a performance by a local dance group at the resort.
+Meals: B.L.D

 This morning we head to Seisia and board the ferry for our cruise across Endeavour Strait.
-Enjoy informative commentary about the Torres Strait Islands from the captain as we make our wake to Thursday Island, situated 35km northwest of the tip of Cape York.
-The island has a population of approximately 3000 people and is the main administrative centre of the Torres Strait.
+Enjoy informative commentary about the Torres Strait Islands from the captain as we make our way to Thursday Island, situated 35km northwest of the tip of Cape York.
+The Island has a population of approximately 3,000 people and is the main administrative centre of the Torres Strait.

-This afternoon we return to Thursday Island for our overnight stay at the Jardine Motel.
-(B,L,D)
+Later this afternoon we return to Thursday Island for our overnight stay at the Jardine Motel.
+Meals: B.L.D

 After breakfast enjoy a relaxing morning before your transfer to Cairns airport, or to your accommodation if staying on.
-Bon voyage, until your next incredible outback adventure!
-(B)
+Meals: B

 Past Passenger Loyalty Rewards